codefactory-co/vivvers-nextjs/README.md

 -- Avatar 버킷 정책 삭제
 DROP POLICY IF EXISTS "Anyone can view avatars" ON storage.objects;
-DROP POLICY IF EXISTS "Authenticated users can upload avatars" ON storage.objects;
+DROP POLICY IF EXISTS "Users can upload own avatars" ON storage.objects;
 DROP POLICY IF EXISTS "Users can update own avatars" ON storage.objects;
 DROP POLICY IF EXISTS "Users can delete own avatars" ON storage.objects;

 -- Projects 버킷 정책 삭제
-DROP POLICY IF EXISTS "Users can upload to their projects" ON storage.objects;
+DROP POLICY IF EXISTS "Anyone can view projects" ON storage.objects;
-DROP POLICY IF EXISTS "Anyone can view project files" ON storage.objects;
+DROP POLICY IF EXISTS "Users can upload own projects" ON storage.objects;
-DROP POLICY IF EXISTS "Users can update their project files" ON storage.objects;
+DROP POLICY IF EXISTS "Users can update own projects" ON storage.objects;
-DROP POLICY IF EXISTS "Users can delete their project files" ON storage.objects;
+DROP POLICY IF EXISTS "Users can delete own projects" ON storage.objects;

 -- Community Posts 버킷 정책 삭제
-DROP POLICY IF EXISTS "Anyone can view community post images" ON storage.objects;
+DROP POLICY IF EXISTS "Anyone can view community posts" ON storage.objects;
-DROP POLICY IF EXISTS "Authenticated users can upload community post images" ON storage.objects;
+DROP POLICY IF EXISTS "Users can upload own community posts" ON storage.objects;
-DROP POLICY IF EXISTS "Users can update own community post images" ON storage.objects;
+DROP POLICY IF EXISTS "Users can update own community posts" ON storage.objects;
-DROP POLICY IF EXISTS "Users can delete own community post images" ON storage.objects;
+DROP POLICY IF EXISTS "Users can delete own community posts" ON storage.objects;

 -- =============================================
 -- Avatar 버킷 정책 (4개)